clymbouris/pomodoro/README.md

 git clone https://github.com/d3moid/knockout-workflow.git

 ```
+##Configuration
 Rename project directory and go to directory root.
 Replace _my_project_name_ with a name of your choosing.
 ```
 mv knockout-workflow my_project_name
 cd my_project_name
 ```
 Node modules are not included in the repo.
 Instead they're referenced inside [package.json](https://github.com/d3moid/knockout-workflow/blob/master/package.json).
-You can download and install gulp and plugins locally to your project using npm.
+You must download and install the modules locally to your project using npm.
 ```
 npm install
 ```